d-e-s-o/buffed/README.md

 buffed
 ======

-**buffed** is a trivial Vim buffer management plugin.
-Its main purpose is to facilitate the deletion of no longer used buffers.
-It aims to have no dependencies other a Vim/Neovim itself.
+**buffed** is a trivial Neovim buffer management plugin.
+Its main purpose is to facilitate the deletion of no longer used buffers, but it can also be used to switch buffers.
+It aims to have no dependencies other a Neovim itself.

 Installation
 ------------